ceejbot/mastodon-ansible/README.md

 Install [Mastodon](https://github.com/Tootsuite/mastodon) on Ubuntu Trusty with upstart instead of anything more recent and [insert muttering here].

 A work in progress as I make this more like a typical ansible role instead of a set of one-off playbooks.
+Seems to work just fine (I'm using this for my own instance, at least).

 1. Clone this repo.
 Edit the [vars.yml](vars.yml) file.
 1. Register a domain name.
 Buy a cert for it.
 1. Spin up Ubuntu Trusty 14.04 on AWS & point DNS at the instance.
 Don't bother making user accounts or anything; only somebody with your key should be able to ssh in.
 Add security group rules allowing https from anywhere, or maybe http if you want to redirect.
-1. Make an EBS volume or raid up some instance stores and mount them on `/mnt/mastodon`, owned by ubuntu.
+1. Make an EBS volume or raid up some instance stores and mount them on `{{install_dir}}`, owned by ubuntu.
 1. Clone this repo.
 1. Edit the `inventory` file to replace the hostname with your name.
 This is just to make running the playbooks easier.
 1. Edit the [vars.yml](vars.yml) file.